 - Which one do you like the most?

-Share your answers in the comment section below!
+We can’t wait to read your answers in the comment section below!

-Hola and hi, I am Inés and I am the author of all the posts in the ConvoSpanish blog.
-My goal is to offer free content for people to practice their Spanish.
-Creating and maintaining the blog takes a lot of my free time however, due to my love of sharing Spanish with you, I will keep adding and updating the content in the blog.
+Our goal is to offer free content for people to practice their Spanish.
+However, creating and maintaining the blog takes a lot of our free time.
+Because of our love of sharing Spanish with you, we will keep adding and updating the content in the blog.
 If you like the content of this post and believe that it helps you, please consider donating.
-I need coffee to keep me going while creating the posts.
-Aren´t they worth at least a cup of coffee? 😛 Any amount is appreciated.
-Donations will be used to support the free blog.
+Any amount is appreciated.
+Donations will be used to support the free content of this blog.